I Remember

 I remember that bittersweet day, the brouhaha of it all kept my spirits up.

-I remember the gradual dwindle of loved ones, until it was my mom, my sister and me striding
+I remember the gradual dwindle of loved ones, until it was my mom, my sister and me striding toward that plane.

-I remember my resolute mother, marching away from her marriage, my sister and me–powerless
+I remember my resolute mother, marching away from her marriage, my sister and me–powerless as we trailed away from comfort, familiarity, and daddy-daughter Fridays.

 I remember the three of us, walking toward uncertainty, the unknown, toward hope.

 I remember turning around and looking back.
-In the blur of the fast-moving crowd stood my dad,
+In the blur of the fast-moving crowd stood my dad, handkerchief in hand, seemingly unaware of the frenzy around him as he wiped tears from his eyes.

-I remember, as I was being led away by my mother, seeing in my mind’s eye children skipping
+I remember, as I was being led away by my mother, seeing in my mind’s eye children skipping rope, Sunday school games, a nurturing dad that made me laugh.

 I remember at 10 years old, I didn't know that I would return, see loved ones again.
-Hug my dad
+Hug my dad again.

 I remember so, I cried.